 AMEND

 WAC 480-90-194 Publication of proposed tariff changes to increase charges or restrict access to services.
 Each gas utility offering service under tariff must publish or provide electronically all proposed changes to its tariff for at least thirty days, as required by RCW 80.28.060.
 For any proposed tariff change that would increase recurring charges, except purchased gas adjustment (PGA) filings as provided in subsection (5) of this section, or restrict access to services (e.g., discontinue a service, or limit access to service by imposing a new usage level on existing services), a utility must fulfill the requirements of subsection (1), (2), or (3) of this section.
 For any other proposed tariffs, the utility must fulfill the requirements of WAC 480-90-195.
+The utility may provide this information in an electronic format consistent with provisions in this chapter governing the use of electronic information.

 The utility will not be required to accomplish publication under this section if it has agreed to suspend its tariff filing and to provide notice as provided under WAC 480-90-197.
-The utility may provide this information in an electronic format consistent with provisions in this chapter governing the use of electronic information.

 AMEND